peterchowacademy/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/2_Intro_to_C_Programming.md

 ## Good coding syntax tips
 1. use `main` instead of `Main` (lowercase for function name)
 2. Avoid starting strings w/ underscore `_` so it doesn't conflict with stan lib/compiler generated identifiers!
-3. Camel cases are preferred in C (snak_cases can be used too)
+3. Camel cases are preferred in C (snake_cases can be used too)

 {: .warning }
-> If you forget to preceed a variable with `&` is trggers execution-time error (aka: segmentation fault/ access violation).
+> If you forget to precede a variable with `&` is triggers execution-time error (aka: segmentation fault/ access violation).
 In a nutshell, the compiled program is accessing a memory that it doesn't have access to.
 Will be address in Ch.7

 # 2.4 Concept of memory
-- destructive variables: Replacing old value, old value is lost
+- destructive variables: Replacing old value, old value is lost (replacing existing/ creating var)
-- non-destructive variables:
+- non-destructive variables: Reading in values from memory (calling variable)

+# 2.5 Arithmetic in C

+{: .warning }
+> - Non-fatal errors: Program still runs to completion with incorrect outputs
+> - Fatal errors: Divide by zero error, program crashes immediately

+- `%` reminder operator
+- `*` multiplication
+- Associativity: evaluated from right to left or vice versa = rearranging `()` while not affecting final result

+# 2.6 Relational and Equality Operators